wp-plugins/cs-shop/readme.txt

 == Shortcode Example ==

-To view the results of a search by specifying the keyword 'foo' automatically.
+Show the products which have the keyword 'foo' automatically.

 `[csshop service="rakuten" keyword="foo"]`